slytomcat/URLshortener/README.md

 When the service time-out errors appears often and log contains many errors like `can't store a new token for 75 attempts` then it most probably means that active (not expired) token amount is near to maximum possible tokens amount (for configured token length).
 Consider increasing of token length (`TokenLength` configuration value) or decrease token expiration (`DefaultExp` configuration value and/or `exp` parameter in the request for new short URL).

+Note also the log warnings such as `Warning: Number of unsuccessful attempts is 28 while maximum number of attempts during time-out is 34`.
+Such warnings also can be a signal that token space is filled near to maximum capacity.

 ### Request for set new expiration of token: